Amlyze/api-integration-documentation/Rest/operation/CASH_TRANSFER/outgoing/fields.md

 * * `DEBTOR` is the sender
 * `CREDITOR` is the receiver
 * "Transfer of funds by cash payment"

-# Workflow

-* Creating a new operation→ <SourceOfRiskLevel>EVALUATE</SourceOfRiskLevel>
-* An operation that took place in the past → <SourceOfRiskLevel>IMPORT</SourceOfRiskLevel>
-* If during EVALUATE, case was generated → Human decision is required

 ---

 <table>